Kaylahray/back-it-onchain/APP-CONCEPT.md

 💬 Social, Not Speculative: Built like a forum — communities discuss and challenge calls in real time.

-⚡ Powered by Stellar: Fast, low-fee, open blockchain ensures real-world usability and inclusivity.
+⚡ Powered by Base: Fast, low-fee, Ethereum L2 ensures real-world usability and inclusivity.

 📊 Reputation Through Accuracy: Your history becomes your proof — a public score of insight, not just opinion.

+🤝 Social Graph: Follow top predictors, curate your feed, and build your own audience of backers.